ethereum/ethereum-org-website/src/content/developers/docs/storage/index.md

 ### Consensus

-These are the typical proof of work or proof of stake.
-Most of these tools have their own version of a consensus protocol, but they are based on either Proof of Work (PoW) or Proof of Stake (PoS).
+Most of these tools have their own version of a [consensus mechanism](/developers/docs/consensus-mechanisms/) but generally they are based on either [Proof of Work (PoW)](/developers/docs/consensus-mechanisms/pow/) or [Proof of Stake (PoS)](/developers/docs/consensus-mechanisms/pos/).

-PoW based
+PoW based:
 - Skynet
 - Arweave
 - Ethereum

-PoS based
+PoS based:
 - ETH 2
 - Filecoin
 - 0Chain